Alacant2804/Travel-App/README.md

 * Vite: For the development server and build tooling.
 * CSS: For styling the components.
 * JWT Token Authentication: For secure user login and registration.

+## 🚀 Usage

+You can access the deployed application [here](https://travel-app-client-tau.vercel.app/).

+1. Open the application in your browser.
+2. Register or log in using the authentication system.
+3. Create a new trip by clicking on the "Create Trip" button.
+4. Add destinations and places to visit within each destination.
+5. Add accommodation details for each destination.
+6. View the trip details on the interactive map.

 ## 🎓 What I Learned